 The thought of traveling over the holidays with a baby is enough to make many parents stay home.
 Believe it or not, traveling with a baby is actually one of the easiest times in the life of a child to travel.
 They are incredibly portable!
 Often, babies fall asleep as soon as the car begins moving, because motion lulls them to sleep.
 It reminds them of being in the womb.
 If you are planning to travel by car for any long distance trip, keep this little checklist handy:

 Checklist For Traveling With Baby

-- For bigger baby gear-ie. strollers, high chairs, portable cribs, check to see if your destination has baby rental equipment that you can use for the duration of your stay.
+- Baby rental gear: For bigger baby gear-ie. strollers, high chairs, portable cribs, check to see if your destination has baby rental equipment that you can use for the duration of your stay.
 It cuts down tremendously on what you have to travel with and allows you to still use the items that you and your baby are accustomed to having at home.

 - Minimize travel time: Plan your travel time to minimize hours in the car – use Waze or Google Maps so you are not stuck in rush hour traffic.

 - Practice a portable crib: If baby will be sleeping in a portable crib while away, practice a few nights before you leave for your trip to get baby familiar with a different crib.

 - Plan for the best sleep: If staying in a hotel, book a suite or two connecting rooms.
 This will allow you to put baby to sleep and then give you space to enjoy yourself.
 Even better research vacation rental properties.
 A closing door is super valuable.
 Otherwise, parents often feel they need to go bed at the same time baby does.